Asset Information

 Kristy Wheelwright Taylor

-Thumbnail ki he Find Your Relatives in NEW Ancestor Connector with 21,000 Individuals
+Thumbnail ki he New Ancestor Connector Tool with 21,000 19th-century People Researched

 Ko e lea fakafonua ki he fakatahá ni ko e English